-Student study space is available in the Main Library and the Media Library.
-Individual students, clubs, or organizations may reserve the third floor Conference Rooms in the Main Library for meetings or group study by visiting the Main Library reference desk.
+Student study space is available in the Library.
+Individual students, clubs, or organizations may reserve the third floor Conference Rooms in the Library for meetings or group study by visiting the Library reference desk.

 Library Web Page

 Additional information in library services and resources are available on the library's web page: http://vcuhvlibrary.uhv.edu.